business dispute arbitration in Long Key, Florida 33001

 The Timeline: - January 2023: AquaVista notifies the Port Authority of multiple repairs needed. - March 2023: AquaVista stops payments citing safety concerns. - April 2023: Port Authority issues a formal demand for past-due rent and threatens lease termination. - June 2023: Both parties agree to binding arbitration to avoid costly litigation.

 The Arbitration: The arbitration was held in August 2023, presided over by retired judge Elaine Rodriguez in a small conference room at a Long Key legal center.
 Each side presented meticulous evidence: AquaVista produced photos, contractor estimates pointing to $35,000 in dock repairs, and testimonies from dockmasters.
-The Port Authority submitted payment records, correspondence showing repair offers they claimed AquaVista ignored, and a detailed ledger of unpaid rent.
+The the claimant submitted payment records, correspondence showing repair offers they claimed AquaVista ignored, and a detailed ledger of unpaid rent.

 Both parties left the arbitration table bruised but functional: Caroline resumed payments under strict oversight, and the Port Authority allocated emergency funds for the repairs.
 The resolution saved AquaVista from eviction while holding the Port Authority accountable, illustrating how arbitration in Long Key could both resolve and restrain local business conflicts without dragging them into court.